Wiring together¶

 Inspect and debug¶

-Run a command without opening a shell:
+Or select cmd to run a one-off command without opening a shell:

 Update and tear down¶